To apply for financial aid, you need to complete the FAFSA (Free Application for Federal Student Aid) annually.

 Each year, the federal government randomly selects students submitting the FAFSA for Verification, based upon a criteria established by the Department of Education.
 PSU reserves the right to select students for Verification, as well, if discrepant information is identified.
 Verification ensures that the information students and parents report is accurate.
 Verification prevents ineligible students from receiving aid by reporting false information and ensures that eligible students receive all of the aid for which they are qualified.

-This Verification must be completed four (4) weeks prior to the end of the term for which aid is requested.
-(April 2018 for the 2017-2018 Academic Year.
-April 2019 for the 2018-2019 Academic Year.)
-Only after the Verification process has been completed will PSU be able to complete your financial aid award.
+Verification must be completed four (4) weeks prior to the end of the term for which aid is requested.
+(April 2021 for the 2021-2022 Academic Year.)
+Only after the Verification process has been completed will PSU be able to complete your financial aid.
 Be sure you immediately return any requested forms to avoid delays.

 1) Please allow adequate time for staff to review your documents.
 We may need to ask for additional documentation if further clarification is needed.